 In this day and age, most general education teachers don’t have paraprofessionals in the classroom unless there are special education students the aide is supporting.
 Consequently the special educator’s job will require more training and managing of adults than the general educator’s job does.
 So, what are the best ways to do that?
 We’ll be talking about that in this series too when we talk about zoning, training staff and working with adults.
-In the meantime this series we did over the summer might interest you.

 - Getting to Know Your Students–Using Teaching Intervention Plans